raja21068/ReplyWise-Local/README.md

 ## Disclaimer

 ReplyWise Local is an experimental local-first assistant.
-It is not affiliated with WhatsApp, Telegram, Meta, or any messaging platform.
+It is not affiliated with WhatsApp, Telegram, WeChat, Meta, Tencent, or any messaging platform.
 Use responsibly, respect privacy, and always remain the author of your own messages.